NethermindEth/Forta-Agents/victim-identifier/README.md

 This bot identifies possible victims during the preparation or the exploitation stage of an attack, using the `VictimIdentifier` library from the [General-Agents-Module](https://github.com/NethermindEth/general-agents-module#victimidentifier)

-> The bot uses Luabase, Moralis, Ethplorer and block explorer APIs.
+> The bot uses Moralis, Ethplorer and block explorer APIs.
 In order to increase performance, add your own API keys to the `src/keys.ts` file.

 ## Supported Chains